 If there’s one thing that makes travelling abroad difficult – especially for the budget travellers like me – it is the expensive flight tickets.
-I mean look at it this way: you fly from New Delhi to Bangkok, for a week, and end up spending more money on your flights than on everything else put together.
+I mean look at it this way: you plan a one week trip to Bangkok from New Delhi, and you end up spending more money on your flights than on everything else put together.

 But thankfully the odds are not all against you.
 Every day, airlines around the world release thousands of killer deals – from mistakenly published cheap fares to intentionally provided slashed prices.
 Yes, cheap fares are out there, if only you know how to find them.
 And today I am going to help you master how to find a cheap flight.
 These are the exact steps I follow.
 If you follow them too, you will, at least, never be the person on a flight who paid the most for their ticket!

 You May Also Be Interested In Tips For Finding Cheap Travel Accommodation